 The Allied Health Professional Council (AHPC) is a professional board that governs all the various allied health professionals including occupational therapists.
 The board ensures that all allied health professionals are regulated under the Allied Health Professions Act 2011 and issues practicing certifications to professionals.
 The board ensures that all professionals uphold a proper standard of service.
 To be an occupational therapist in Singapore, you will need to be registered under AHPC in order to practice.

 Singapore Association of Occupational Therapists (SAOT) on the other hand is an association for occupational therapists.
 SAOT is the professional body that represents and advocates the diverse community of OTs around Singapore.
 SAOT is the representing body for occupational therapists not just locally, but internationally.
 For more information on our history click here.
 You are highly encouraged to be a member of SAOT as SAOT provides resources for professional development and is the only representing body of occupational therapists in Singapore.

-You may refer to your respective institution’s financial assistance schemes available.
+You may refer to your respective educational institution for financial assistance schemes offered.

-You may also consider scholarships or sponsorships through the following:
+You may also consider scholarships or sponsorships found here.

 The salaries of occupational therapists may vary based on sectors and organisations.
 To find out the salary guide of occupational therapists working in the social service sector you may refer here.

 The working hours of an occupational therapist may differ depending on the organisation and setting you are in.
 In general, occupational therapists work approximately 8 hours a day and have a 5 days to 5.5 days work week.

 In Singapore, occupational therapists work in a diverse range of settings.
 You may work in healthcare settings such as acute hospitals, community hospitals or long-term residential care facilities.
 Whereas in the social service sector, you may work in special education schools, day activity centres, nursing homes to name a few.